 Another important benefit of Lava 20 is its breathability.
 The system allows trapped moisture vapour within the roof structure to escape while still maintaining a fully waterproof surface.
 This is particularly important in hot and humid climates where condensation and heat build-up can cause damage beneath non-breathable coatings.

 For areas exposed to extreme sunlight, Lava 20 also offers a White Top Coat with high solar reflectivity (SRI: 107).
-Rather than absorbing heat, the reflective white surface helps bounce sunlight away from the roof.
-This reduces surface temperatures and can help keep the interior of the building cooler, even during extremely hot weather conditions.
-Reflective roof coatings are especially beneficial on metal roofs, which are highly conductive and can otherwise transfer large amounts of heat into the building below.
+Rather than absorbing heat, the reflective white surface helps bounce a significant amount of solar radiation away from the roof.
+This reduces roof surface temperatures and helps maintain a cooler internal building environment, even during prolonged periods of intense heat.